kaandedeoglu/kaandedeoglu.github.io/_posts/2015-02-03-first-post.md

 comments: true
 ---

-This is just a warming up post for my new blog.
+This is just a warming up post for the blog.

 Getting used to Jekyll and Markdown.